xopto/mcdataset/README.md

 # MC Dataset

-MCDataset is an extensive collection of datasets computed with [PyXOpto](https://github.com/xopto/pyxopto) Monte Carlo light propagation models.
+MC Dataset is an extensive collection of datasets computed with [PyXOpto](https://github.com/xopto/pyxopto) Monte Carlo light propagation models.
 The readily available datasets are computed for a vast variety of sources, detectors and sample optical properties and include information of